HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 #### Central Cancer Registry Reporting Actors and Definitions

-The following actors and definitions from the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}}/usecases.html#medmorph-actors-and-definitions) are used by the Central Cancer Registry Reporting use cases.

 * Data Source (e.g., EHR, HIE)
-* Health Data Exchange App (HDEA) (MedMorph's backend services app)
+* Data Submitter
-* Central Cancer Registry (Data Receiver)
+* Data Receiver (e.g., Central Cancer Registry)
-* Knowledge Artifact Repository (KAR)
 * Trusted Third Party (TTP)

-##### Interactions between MedMorph RA Actors and Systems for Central Cancer Registry Reporting
+##### Interactions between Actors and Systems for Central Cancer Registry Reporting
-This section outlines the high-level interactions between the various MedMorph Actors and Systems listed above.
+This section outlines the high-level interactions between the various actors and systems listed above.
 These interactions are shown in Figure 2.2 below along with the descriptions for each step.

-{% include img.html img="cancer-actors-and-systems.png" caption="Figure 2.2 - Central Cancer Registry Reporting Actors and Systems" %}
+{% include img.html img="ccrr-ig-actors-systems.png" caption="Figure 2.2 - Central Cancer Registry Reporting Actors and Systems" %}

 The descriptions for each step in the above diagram include:
-* Step 1: The Central Cancer Registry (CCR) (e.g., Data Receiver) creates a Knowledge Artifact and makes it available via the Knowledge Artifact Repository.
-    * Steps 2a and 2b: Optionally, Knowledge Artifact Repositories which implement notifications can notify the subscribers (EHR, HDEA) of changes in the Knowledge Artifacts.
-* Step 3: The Health Data Exchange App (HDEA) queries the Knowledge Artifact Repository to retrieve a Knowledge Artifact.
-* Step 4: The HDEA receives the Knowledge Artifact as a response to the query in Step 3.
-* Step 5: The HDEA processes the Knowledge Artifact and creates subscriptions in the Data Source’s (e.g., EHR) FHIR Server so that it can be notified when specific events occur in clinical workflows.
+* Step 1: The Data Submitter creates a notification (e.g., subscription, CDS hook, v2 message) in the Data Source’s FHIR server so that it can be notified when specific events occur in the clinical workflow.
-* Step 6: Providers as part of their clinical workflows update the data in the Data Source’s patient chart.
+* Step 2: The Provider, as part of its clinical workflow, update the patient’s data in the Data Source.
-* Step 7: The Data Source notifies the HDEA based on subscriptions that have been created in Step 5.
+* Step 3: The Data Source notifies the Data Submitter based on notifications created in Step 1.
-* Step 8: The HDEA queries the Data Source for patient’s data.
+* Step 4: The Data Submitter queries the Data Source for the patient’s data.
-* Step 9: The HDEA receives the respose from the Data Source with the patient's data.
+* Step 5: The Data Submitter receives the response from the Data Source with the patient’s data.
-* Step 10: The HDEA submits the created report to the CCR.
+* Step 6: The Data Submitter submits the created report to the Data Receiver (e.g., Central Cancer Registry (CCR)).
-    * Steps 10a and 10b: Optionally, the HDEA submits the created report to the Trusted Third Party (TTP) which then send it to the CCR.
+    * Steps 6a and 6b: Optionally, the Data Submitter submits the created report to the Trusted Third Party (TTP) which then sends it to the Data Receiver.
-* Step 11: The CCR submits a response back to the HDEA based on the submitted report.
+* Step 7: The Data Receiver submits a response back to the Data Submitter based on the submitted report.
 The Response transaction can be synchronous or asynchronous (after a period of time).
-    * Steps 11a and 11b: Optionally, the TTP receives the submitted response from the CCR and forwards the response to the HDEA.
+    * Steps 7a and 7b: Optionally, the TTP receives the submitted response from the Data Receiver and forwards the response to the Data Submitter.
-* Step 12: The HDEA writes back the response from the CCR to the Data Source as appropriate.
+* Step 8: The Data Submitter writes back the response from the Data Receiver to the Data Source as appropriate.

 #### Central Cancer Registry Reporting ValueSets